fortify-presales/fortify-minikube-demo/README.md

 ## Login to SSC

-Run the following command to forward the LIM Service to a free port on your local machine, e.g. for port 8443:
+Run the following command to forward the SSC Service to a free port on your local machine, e.g. for port 8443:

 ```
 kubectl port-forward svc/ssc-service 8443:443